WAS - FLL

 The average price of all round-trip flights from Washington, D.C. to Fort Lauderdale clicked on KAYAK for each day over the last 12 months.

 When flying from Washington, D.C. to Fort Lauderdale, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Fridays and the most expensive ones on Mondays.
+For your return to Washington, D.C., you’ll find the best rates on Fridays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Washington, D.C. to Fort Lauderdale?